MsKiden/OpenData.Ug/README.md

 Please look at the [CONTRIBUTING.md]() on details on how you can contribute.

 ## About Us and Contacts
 [Sarah](https://github.com/MsKiden) is a technologist and researcher.
-She is a part-time tutor at the Virtual University of Uganda, teaching Hardware and Networking for Development, as part of the post graduate courses on Information and Communication Technology for Development (ICT4D).